Frequently Asked Questions (FAQ's)

-To forward a message, you must write your message and place it in an unsealed, stamped envelope.
-Please include a note to VA explaining who it is you are trying to reach and add as much identifying information as you can.
-Place all of this in another envelope addressed to the nearest U.S. Department of Veterans Affairs Regional Office.
+To forward a message, you must write our message and place it in an unsealed, stamped envelope.
+Please include a note to VA explaining who you are trying to reach and add as much identifying information as you can about the Veteran.
+Place all of this in another envelope addressed to the nearest VA Regional Office.

 How long will it take for me to get a response to my request?

 Under the law, all federal agencies are required to respond to a FOIA request within 20 business days, unless there are “unusual circumstances.”
 The time period generally begins when the request is received by the FOIA office within the VA that maintains the records sought.

 If a request is misdirected within the VA, the receiving VA component has 10 business days to forward the request to proper VA component.

 Under the FOIA, the 20-day response time may be extended when “unusual circumstances” exist.
 Unusual circumstances exist in one of the following situations: